The Best Employee Benefits Schemes

 This is an interesting concept being trialled by a few different companies.
 Administrate, one of Scotland’s top tech start-ups has a four day week; 32 hours.
 They are not allowed to work for anyone else on the fifth day; they're encourage to use that day for rest and recuperation.

 A number of the Scandinavian countries are testing different working practices to find a more productive balance for their workforce.
 Denmark has been highlighted by the OECD as having the best work-life balance.
 Only 2% of Danes work long hours - fairly impressive when you consider the average is 16%.
 They have a greater level of flexibility in their working day; choosing when they start, having the option to work from home and enjoying a designated lunchtime with colleagues.
-They also enjoy a minimum of five weeks paid holidays.
+They also enjoy a minimum of five weeks of paid holidays.

-Sweden also completed a study at the end of last year where they tested a six hour working day with nurses in Gothenburg.
-While the results were positive in terms of patient care, reduced sick leave and a healthier outlook, it was deemed too expensive in terms of the resulting cover that was needed; roughly £1m over the two year study.
+Sweden also completed a study at the end of last year where they tested a six-hour working day with nurses in Gothenburg.
+While the results were positive in terms of patient care, reduced sick leave and a healthier outlook, it was deemed too expensive in terms of the resulting cover that was needed; roughly £1m over the two-year study.

 A number of smaller businesses do try to roster in regular Friday drinks, perhaps once a month, where everyone can gather in the boardroom and chat about their week or find out what’s happening at the weekend.
 In its simplest form this is just about the workforce getting together and encouraging engagement in a social environment.